 The first girl was able to choose from all of the cereals.
 The next girl had the option to choose from what was left in the middle or steal from the first girl.
 Play continues in the same way until all the girls have each had a turn to steal or choose from the middle.
 If a cereal is stolen from you, you will receive a turn to steal from another person or choose from the middle.
 A cereal can only be stolen twice until it is “dead,” meaning it can not be stolen again.

-This game ended up being a huge hit!
-They each loved having a mini cereal box to take home with them.
+This game was a huge hit!
+The girls loved having a mini cereal box to take home with them.

-After the games we did a fun craft.
+Next came the craft!
 I gave each of the girls a white pillow case and then using fabric markers, they were able to color and decorate it.
 Honestly, before the party I wasn’t sure how long they would want to sit still and color, but they surprised me!
 They sat quietly for a good 20 minutes decorating their pillow cases.
 They loved this craft!
 This activity was the biggest expense of the party, but I decided it was well worth the money.
 I found the cheapest pillowcases were in bulk on Amazon.

 I spent $57 on this party.

-The Pancakes and Pajamas Party was such a fun party!
+The Pancake and Pajama Party ended up being a huge hit!
 I loved seeing all the girls show up in their darling PJs and have a “mini sleepover”!

 Now, I get to enjoy my sweet girl at age ten…..and keep hoping someone invites a special potion that will make kids stop growing!